 - It’s still a non-exclusive license, so the producer is allowed to sell it to as many people as he or she wants.

-- 0% on publishing rights
+- 0% publishing rights (in most cases)

 - Expires after a period of time

 TIP: Read the small print on the PDF License Agreements!